Helpful Dental Information Hamilton, OH

-At Bridgewater Family Dental, we are passionate about oral health and ensuring that our Hamilton, OH patients have the tools and resources they need to maintain healthy teeth for a lifetime.
+At Bridgewater Family Dental, we are passionate about oral health and ensuring that our patients have the tools and resources they need to maintain healthy teeth for a lifetime.
 As a rule of thumb, this demands ongoing, preventative dental care.
 It also requires education so that you become aware of your dental solutions and what you can do to stay healthy at home.
-Here, we have provided some helpful dental information on oral health.
+Here, we provide some helpful dental information on oral health.
 We encourage you to find the section you are interested in and read more details on our website.
-If you have further questions, call our 45011 dental office at 513-712-9642.
+If you have further questions, call our dental office at (513) 712-9642.

 - Am I a Candidate for Dental Implants?

-- Dr. Pavloff often recommends dental implants as a tooth replacement solution because it is the only solution that replaces both the missing root and tooth.
+- We often recommend dental implants as a tooth replacement solution because it is the only solution that replaces both the missing root and tooth.
 However, in order to qualify for dental implants you need to have sufficient density in your jawbone along with healthy gums.
 If you do not, you may need to consider a bone graft or a hybrid solution.
-We can let you know for sure after an examination is conducted in our 45011 dental office.
+We can let you know for sure after an examination is conducted in our Hamilton dental office.